simplecrypto/ppagent/README.rst

     ]

 The worker name will be automatically pulled from CGMiner, so there's no need to set it here.
-To recieve a notification when you're worker goes offline for at least 5 minute adjust your configuration to look like this:
+To receive a notification when you're worker goes offline for at least 5 minute adjust your configuration to look like this:

 .. code-block:: json